Overeaters get diabetes from eating too much, too quickly, too frequently. Over-listeners get involuntary eye twitches.

 Before each feeding, I cued up a Better at Beach or McKibbin Brothers video to learn cues and tips and fill my mental video bank with clips of pros who I could later imitate à la Inner Game of Tennis.

-Now, you might ask, Isn’t replacing podcasts with YouTube videos cheating?
+Now, you might ask, Isn’t replacing podcasts with other mediums of mental stimulation, like YouTube, cheating?

 Kinda.

-Consuming podcasts is like eating from a hotel breakfast buffet.
+Consuming podcasts from your feed like eating from a hotel breakfast buffet.
 You look at what’s put in front of you and pick the most appetizing items, even it’s not the most appetizing or healthy.

-Watching volleyball videos on YouTube is more like following a prescribed diet.
+Watching volleyball videos on YouTube is more like following a diet I prescribed for myself.

-And it worked.
+And it worked!
 My game made noticeable improvements.
-Nothing crazy, but I’d say the gains I made were better than whatever I’d have otherwise gotten from stuffing my brain with a smorgasbord of podcast episodes.
+Nothing crazy, but I’d say the gains I made were more impactful than whatever I’d have otherwise gotten from stuffing my brain with a smorgasbord of podcast episodes.

 Arguably, you could do a single-topic diet with podcasts instead of YouTube.
 But I find it’s too difficult to search and filter episodes by topic.
 There’s no YouTube-like search engine for podcasts yet.